Newnan Officer Fired In 'Use Of Force' Case Files Appeal

 NEWNAN, Ga.
-(CW69 News at 10) — A Newnan police officer is asking for reconsideration after he was fired for alleged use of force violations while making an arrest.
+(CW69 News at 10) — A Newnan, GA. police officer is asking for reconsideration after he was fired for alleged use of force violations while making an arrest.

 The police report indicates Officer James Robson arrested Newnan resident Sherman Daniel on June 14, 2020, charging him with fleeing from police, driving with a suspended license and interfering with police when they attempted to stop him for having a brake light out at Martin Luther King Drive and Dodson Street.